-If you are looking to run a forum, community, or membership site, you have a lot of options. bbPress, BuddyPress, even Patreon.
+If you are looking to run a forum, community, or membership site, you have a lot of options. bbPress, BuddyPress, and even Patreon.
 However, if you haven’t taken a look at running a Discourse community, we want to take a moment to show you how it can be done.
 A lot of forum software can be persnickety and convoluted, and Discourse is an open-source solution that does its best to simplify everything down to just what community managers need.

 What is Discourse?